randomfunction/GitLensAI/README.md

 ## Project Description

 This project is designed to provide a comprehensive and visually engaging analysis of GitHub users.
-By leveraging a combination of machine learning models and the Google Gemini API, GitLens.AI goes beyond simple statistics to offer a deeper understanding of a developer's skills and interests.
+By leveraging a combination of machine learning models and the Mistral AI API, GitLens.AI goes beyond simple statistics to offer a deeper understanding of a developer's skills and interests.
 The application is built with a modern tech stack, featuring a Next.js frontend, a Python backend for recommendations, and a visually appealing interface with 3D elements.

 ## Features

 - **GitHub Profile Analysis**: Fetches and displays a user's public profile information (avatar, bio, followers, etc.).
 - **Repository Insights**: Shows a user's top repositories, sorted by stars.
 - **Language Analysis**: Calculates and displays the user's most frequently used programming languages in a pie chart.
-- **AI-Powered Summary**: Uses the Google Gemini API to generate a natural language summary of the user's coding strengths, domains of expertise, and primary languages.
+- **AI-Powered Summary**: Uses the Mistral AI API to generate a natural language summary of the user's coding strengths, domains of expertise, and primary languages.
 - **Repository Recommendations**: A Python-based service that uses a Graph Neural Network (GNN) and sentence transformers to recommend new repositories to the user.
 - **Interactive 3D Globe**: A 3D globe on the homepage to visualize the user's global presence.
 - **Responsive UI**: Clean, minimal, and responsive interface built with Tailwind CSS and shadcn/ui.